AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/security-scan-tool-troubleshooting-guide.md

 ### How long does Adobe Commerce keep Security Scan reports?

 You can generate the previous 10 reports from your end.
 If older reports are required, contact Adobe Commerce support.
-Up to a year of prior Security Scan reports can be obtained.

 ### What information is needed when submitting a support ticket?

 Please make sure to provide the domain name.

+### What happens if I remove my store from scan tool scanning?

+If you delete the store submission - all related data including scan reports will be deleted.
+This operation is irreversible.
+Submission of the store domain after it's deletion creates a NEW submission.